Highland Park Independent School District

-Highland Park Independent School District (HPISD) is a public school district based in University Park, Texas, within the Dallas–Fort Worth metroplex.
-HPISD serves most of the town of Highland Park, all of the city of University Park, and two small portions of Dallas.
+Highland Park Independent School District (HPISD) is a public school district based in University Park, Texas, within the Dallas–Fort Worth metroplex, serving most of the town of Highland Park, all of the city of University Park, and two small portions of Dallas.
 Those two portions are one that is north of Greenbrier Drive, south of Northwest Highway, east of the Dallas North Tollway, and west of Douglas Avenue; and one that is west of Preston Road and north of Colgate Avenue.
 The Dallas Independent School District surrounds HPISD on all sides.
 HPISD administers seven schools and seven campuses.
 The District is run by a school board consisting of seven elected, unpaid members.
 The District's number for TEA reporting purposes is 057911.